 Learning the Sounds

 Learning a language becomes simpler if you start with and focus on the sounds instead of the script.
 This is particularly true in Tamil where subtle differences in sound refer to words unrelated in meaning.
-Here we look at a simple example.
+Here we look at a simple example.அலகு (beak or unit) əl̪kuRead through the IPA symbols for the Tamil vowels and consonants and listen to the sounds to understand the distinction between the words above.
+You can see how the organs of articulation interact with each other here.

 அழகு (beauty) əɻku